Jon118170/MyBeaufortView_backend_public/README.md

 The repository includes:

-* `Dockerfile`
+- `Dockerfile`
-* `docker-compose.yml`
+- `docker-compose.yml`
-* `.dockerignore`
+- `.dockerignore`

 The Compose configuration defines PostgreSQL and backend services.

 S3 is disabled in the default Compose configuration.

-Deployment secrets should be provided through environment variables and must not be committed to the repository.
+Deployment secrets should be supplied through environment variables and must not be committed to the repository.

 ## Testing

-The Maven build separates regular tests from integration tests.
+The Maven build separates standard tests from integration tests.

 ### Unit / Standard Test Phase